aws-samples/serverless-dotnet-demo/README.md

 ## Lambda Demo with .NET

-With the release of .NET 6 [AWS Lambda](https://aws.amazon.com/lambda/) now supports .NET Core 3.1 and .NET 6 as managed runtimes.
+With the release of .NET 8 [AWS Lambda](https://aws.amazon.com/lambda/) now supports .NET 8 and .NET 6 as managed runtimes.
 With the availability of ARM64 using Graviton2 there have been vast improvements to using .NET with Lambda.

 But how does that translate to actual application performance?
 And how does .NET compare to other available runtimes.
 This repository contains a simple serverless application across a range of .NET implementations and the corresponding benchmarking results.